harperaa/secure-claude-skills/README.md

 ## 🎯 What This Is

+This package is the core security engine of the [Secure Vibe Coding OS](https://github.com/harperaa/secure-vibe-coding-OS)

+Also, this package and the Secure Vibe Coding OS are part of the [Secure Vibe Coding Masterclass](https://allenharper.com) by [Dr. Allen Harper](https://www.linkedin.com/in/drallenharper/).

 This package provides specialized Claude Code skills that teach Claude how to implement:

 - **CSRF Protection** - Cross-Site Request Forgery prevention